McLeod Russel

-McLeod Russel produces more than 90 million kilograms of quality black tea every year which reaches millions of tea lovers worldwide.
+McLeod Russel produces more than 90 million kilograms of black tea every year.

 History

 The tale of McLeod Russel began in 1869 when Captain J.H.
 Williamson and Richard Boycott Magor, two Calcutta-based Englishmen, formed a partnership firm, Williamson Magor & Company, to service the requirements of tea estates in Assam.
 Brij Mohan Khaitan, who had a long-standing relationship with the Company by virtue of being the principal supplier of Packaging Materials and Fertilizers, was invited to join the Board of Directors in 1963.
 Mr. B. M. Khaitan eventually became the Managing Director in 1964 and took the Company to new heights.

 Over the next half century, the McLeod Russel group has grown and acquired a number of well-established and internationally recognised tea companies, including Williamson Tea Assam, Doom Dooma Tea Company, Moran Tea Company in India, Phu Ben Tea Company in Vietnam and Rwenzori Tea Investments.

 It has another subsidiary in Uganda, Mcleod Russel Uganda Limited which cultivates, manufactures and markets tea.
 It was formerly known as James Finlay (Uganda) Limited.
 The company was founded in 1994 and is based in Kampala.

 Shortly before the death of B.M.
 Khaitan in 2019, his younger son Aditya Khaitan, has taken over as chairman of McLeod Russel.